ISAITB/docs-services/source/validation/index.rst

 Using the service through a test case
 -------------------------------------

-Use of a validation service in a test case is achieved with the ``verify`` step.
-Full documentation on this is available in the step's documentation in the GITB TDL documentation [REF].
+Use of a validation service in a test case is achieved with the `verify`_ step.
 The following example illustrates use of a service that validates a single ``aDocument`` input parameter.

 .. code-block:: xml